‘The Young And The Restless’ Spoilers For Monday: Ashley’s Plan Blows Up In Her Face

 Even though Jabot no longer has the blood Abbott clause, that’s not good enough for Ashley.
 She wants to exact total revenge on Jack.
 Several times this past year, Ashley had shocked her brother to his core, but her latest plan leaves him entirely shaken.

 Ashley nearly thought of everything.
-However, Jack has some information that gives him a bit of an upper hand in the continued struggle with Ashley.
+However, Jack has some information that gives him a bit of an upper hand in the continued struggle with her.
 It could be that Jack and Jabot end up coming out on top again and leaving Ashley feeling like an outcast.